Pavan-AIML/Master-Thesis/Readme.md

 ## Model Training

-Train the model with various loss functions (e.g., MSE, KL divergence for variational components).
+Train the model with various loss functions (NLL, KL divergence for variational components).

 Use GPU-accelerated training with early stopping and checkpointing.